-Imagine a world where people chose to love one another.
+Imagine a world where people choose to love one another.
 A pure act of grace, love, kindness, or selflessness is all a person needs.
 Show people the same grace that has been extended to you, and be slow to anger and judgment.
 It is this type of emotions and kindness that will save someone’s life.
 As school is starting, encourage your teenager, your friend, or a peer to consistently say one kind thing to a stranger.
 Be the ripple effect.
 Throw a small pebble in a large pond, and the entire pond is affected.
-Remember that each person you encounter is a son or a daughter, or a brother or a sister.
-What would you do knowing that if you would have just asked a stranger how they are doing, you could have saved their life?
+Remember that each person you encounter may be a son, a daughter, a brother, or a sister.
+What would you do knowing that, if you would have just asked a stranger how they are doing, you could have saved their life?
 Speak truth instead of lies.
 Be bold, instead of a coward.
 Be humble, and offer hope to the hopeless.

 Let your spirit go.
 Let it guide you to make decisions about your life.
 Even when you are a broken teenager trying to figure out life, your experience and desires matter.
 You matter.
 Remember that your goal in life is not to make your parents or friends happy.
 Rather, it is to find your purpose in life.
 If you do drugs because of the euphoria it causes, or the joy that it brings, find other things that bring that same feeling.

 Does sitting in the back of a car, listening to your favorite song with your friends bring you joy?
 Does preparing to hike the Pacific Coast Trail make your soul sing and keep it away from the drugs?
 It might not be the life your parents wanted for you, but it’s the life you have chosen.
 Let your soul sing and follow your instincts.
 They tend to lead you in a good direction.